-Forget the Burj Khalifa, skyscrapers, shopping malls, and luxury.
-To discover the UAE in depth, the excursion to Abu Dhabi from Dubai will show you the most impressive thing in the whole country: the Sheikh Zayed Grand Mosque.
+Forget the Burj Khalifa, the skyscrapers, the shopping malls and the luxury.
+To discover the UAE in depth, the Abu Dhabi tour from Dubai will show you the most impressive of the whole country: the Sheikh Zayed Grand Mosque.

 Taking advantage of your visit to the capital of the United Arab Emirates you can discover what life was like in the Arab country before the discovery of oil modernized life in the desert.
-Read on and I'll tell you about the best excursions to Abu Dhabi from Dubai.
+Read on and I will tell you about the best excursions to Abu Dhabi from Dubai.

-Starting early, you will be picked up at your hotel and embark on the journey to Abu Dhabi, an hour and a half drive away.
-The tour starts with a visit to the famous Sheikh Zayed Mosque, followed by a tour of the museum dedicated to the Sheikh and the Heritage Village, where the lifestyle in Abu Dhabi more than half a century ago is shown.
-You will also have the opportunity to pass through the Saadiyat Island before returning to Dubai, where Ferrari World and the Louvre Abu Dhabi are located.
+Starting early, you will be picked up from your hotel and embark on the journey to Abu Dhabi, a one and a half hour drive away.
+The excursion begins with a visit to the famous Sheikh Zayed Mosque, followed by a tour of the museum dedicated to the Sheikh and the Heritage Village, where the lifestyle in Abu Dhabi more than half a century ago is on display.
+You will also have the chance to pass through Saadiyat Island before returning to Dubai, home to Ferrari World and the Louvre Abu Dhabi.

-The general Abu Dhabi excursion from Dubai is fine, but in case you want to customize your experience a bit more, don't worry, here are some other options to enjoy the day at your leisure:
+The general excursion to Abu Dhabi from Dubai is fine, but in case you want to customize your experience a bit more, don't worry, here are some other options to enjoy the day at your own pace:

-In case you like to travel with everything organized, I recommend you to choose the tour to Abu Dhabi from Dubai with all inclusive, which is this: excursion to Abu Dhabi with lunch included.
-This way, you will save looking for a restaurant and most likely the day will be cheaper because, to tell the truth, most restaurants in Abu Dhabi are very expensive.
+In case you like to travel with everything organized, I recommend you to choose the Abu Dhabi excursion from Dubai with everything included, which is this: excursion to Abu Dhabi with food included This way, you will save looking for a restaurant and most likely the day will be cheaper for you because, to tell the truth, most restaurants in Abu Dhabi are very expensive.

-For a visit focused solely on the cultural aspect of Abu Dhabi and to avoid the more touristy attractions such as the Heritage Village or Ferrari World, I recommend this excursion to Sheikh Zhayed Mosque and visit to the Louvre Abu Dhabi with lunch included.
-You will have plenty of time to tour the Mosque and the Louvre museum and lunch is included in the tour so you don't have to worry about anything.
+For a visit focused only on the cultural aspect of Abu Dhabi and avoid the more touristy attractions like the Heritage Village or Ferrari World, I recommend this tour to the Sheikh Zhayed Mosque and visit to the Louvre Abu Dhabi with lunch included.
+You will have plenty of time to tour the mosque and the Louvre museum and lunch is included in the tour so you don't have to worry about anything.

-And if, on the contrary, what strikes you most about Abu Dhabi is Ferrari World, on this excursion to Sheikh Zayed Mosque and Ferrari World you'll have about 5 hours to explore the theme park at your own pace and ride as many of the attractions as you can.
-You will also take advantage of the visit to discover the unmissable Mezquita, which as you know is one of the most spectacular things you will see on your trip to the UAE.
+And if, on the contrary, what strikes you most about Abu Dhabi is Ferrari World, in this excursion to the Sheikh Zayed Mosque and Ferrari World you will have about 5 hours to explore the theme park at your own pace and ride all the attractions you can.
+You will also take advantage of the visit to discover the unmissable mosque, which as you know is one of the most spectacular things you will see on your trip to the UAE.

 Sheikh Zayed Mosque

-The dazzling Sheikh mosque can be described in many ways, as a pearl on the shores of the Persian Gulf, an architectural dream straight out of One Thousand and One Nights, or the union of all Islamic cultures in one place in the world.
+The dazzling Sheikh Mosque can be described in many ways, as a pearl on the shores of the Persian Gulf, an architectural dream out of The Thousand and One Nights, or the union of all Islamic cultures in one place in the world.
 But the truth is that words fall short when talking about this unique mosque in the world, being a marvel for all the senses.

 Normally, visits to the Sheikh Zayed Mosque last about an hour and a half to two hours.

-In Dubai's oldest village, restored in 2001, you will find watchtowers, forts, and houses showing the way of life in the Arab Emirates in ancient times.
-You will be able to see tools, weapons, and handicrafts, in fact, there are artisan workshops that make these pieces on the spot and show you the process of their creation.
+In the oldest village of Dubai, restored in 2001, you will find watchtowers, forts and houses showing the lifestyle in the Arab Emirates in ancient times.
+You will see tools, weapons and handicrafts, in fact, there are artisan workshops that make these pieces on the spot and show you the process of their creation.

 No matter how much you've traveled, I'm sure you've never seen an amusement park like this one.
 A 45-minute drive from Dubai, it is located on Yas Island, dedicated to hosting tourist attractions and the Formula 1 Yas Marina Circuit.